byueng/Car/README.md

 - First, it must install **MySQL**, create relevant information in mysql:
 In windows, it should run `net start mysql`, you need add `<mysql absolute path>/bin` in environment variables when the command errors.
 Then, run `mysql -u <username> -p` then input password.
+- attion: <username> is what you want to name, and all `username` after this line will replace the name you spell.
+For example, if the <username> is `byun`, then, all username will replace to `byun`(this is what I named).
 ```mysql
 create user 'username'@'%' identified by '';
 grant all privileges on *.* to 'username'@'%';